When we bought our 1906 farmhouse we knew it would be a labor of love and a lot of work to restore some of the original charm and beauty.

 *This post contains affiliate links to products I know &/or love.

-Across from the woodstove is our table and chairs that I created DIY no pattern slip covers for.
+Across from the woodstove is our pedestal table and chairs covered in DIY no pattern slip covers.
 Covers like these are great beginning projects for even a novice sewer!
 And they can make simple or dare I say it -ugly- chairs fit your space!

 Above the fire supply box, we have a cute shelf with space to showcase hanging decor.
 On top of the shelf is a DIY sign with the verse from Joshua 24:15 – “As for me and my house, we will serve the Lord”.
 The tutorial and free printable for you to make your own can be found at the above link!

 The transformation in the kitchen was probably one of the most impressive.

 We needed to gut almost the entire room and made big changes like opening up the wall between the kitchen and the fireside room which was previously just a single doorway.